Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning

 The recorded data for the real-world irrigation trials are plotted in Fig.~\ref{fig:real_world_individual}a.
 Most of the trials are completed within 5 seconds.
 On average, 5.53 grams of tomato ketchup is added before irrigation, and after autonomous irrigation and manual suction, the average remaining weight is 2.11 ($\pm \, 0.80$)\footnote{Standard deviation} grams.
 As a comparison, manual irrigation by a human operator followed by the same suction step results in an average remaining weight of 1.90 ($\pm \, 0.49$), indicating that the agent's performance is close to that of a human.
 Although irrigation is intended to dilute all ketchup in most cases, this is not always possible and typically more than 1 gram of ketchup will remain even in the best-case scenario.
 In contrast, if irrigation is not effective and the EE does not aim at the ketchup, much less ketchup will be diluted, leading to a high amount of ketchup remaining.
 In reality, surgeons may do irrigation and suction multiple times to ensure that the surgical field is completely cleaned.
 However, we only consider the performance of a single irrigation and suction cycle here for simplicity.

 We are not able to directly compare the real-world performance with the evaluation results in the simulator, as we cannot measure the true amount of ketchup being affected by irrigation.
 However, it appears that the real-world performance is slightly inferior to the one in the simulator in terms of accurately targeting the EE toward the ketchup before irrigation.
-This is likely due to the sim-to-real gap that will be discussed in Section~\ref{sec:sim_to_real_gap}.
 Snapshots from autonomous irrigation are shown in Fig.~\ref{fig:irrigation_snapshots}.